robbalmbra/RomBuilder/docker/README.md

 * PRODUCE_DEVICE_TREES=1 - Apply modifications and only produce device trees.
 * IGNORE_OTA=1 - Ignore ota json generation and upload to sourceforge
 * SKIP_BUILD=1 - Skip build process.
 Default will build.
+* JUST_PROCESS_OTA - Only run ota generation and upload script.

 **Other**